Larry Larsen Sep 3, 1939

 The Oldest Mouseketeer

 Larry was hired as a replacement for the second season, and remained with the show for only one year.
-He was a Blue Team member, a dance specialist, who could also sing and act.
-He was in several television series before and after leaving the show, and is now a retired engineer.
+He was a Blue Team member, a dance specialist, who could also act.
+He was in several television series before and after leaving the Mickey Mouse Club, and is now a retired engineer.

 |